 Advanced Key - AF level adjust

 Example of the advanced settings for audio

-Behind the “Advanced” button is a menu were AF-levels in/out of the interface is set.
+Behind the “Advanced” key is a menu were AF-levels in/out of the interface is set.
 See picture to the left.

 The levels are preset before delivery to mach the radio type.
 These are normally set from factory, if the interface is ordered for a specific radio, and should not need to be changed.
 If you still need to change them, make a note of the previous setting so that you have a way to back track.